 Your hen party dates obviously depend on the final date of the bride-to-be’s wedding.
 And we know for a lot of you, this may be very much up in the air still!

-Once the date for the big day has been decided, then we would definitely recommend booking your hen weekend away in the UK as soon as you can.
-With so many weddings pushed back into 2021/22, it’s going to be a bumper season and we’re already hearing that availability is filling up fast.
+Once the date for the big day has been decided, then we would definitely recommend booking your UK hen do as soon as you can.
+With so many weddings postponed, it’s going to be a bumper season and we’re already finding that availability is filling up.

 3. Choose your Hen Party destination

-Choosing your hen do location is one of the most exciting parts of planning a girls’ weekend away for the bride.
+Choosing your hen do location is one of the most exciting parts of planning a girls’ weekend away.
 Do you travel abroad to catch some sun or stay closer to home for a classic UK hen do?
-Well, with Coronavirus still affecting global travel, this might be a bit more difficult.
+Well, with Coronavirus still affecting flights and international travel probably remaining difficult into 2022, this might be a bit more difficult.

-Before you choose your hen party destination within England, Wales, Scotland or Northern Ireland, it important to check the government’s current COVID-19 restrictions and advice and to consider your transport options.
+Before you choose your hen party destination within England, Wales, Scotland or Northern Ireland, please do check the government’s current COVID-19 restrictions and advice to make sure it’s safe.